 2. Write a letter to Santa online

 ALetter4Santa is a fantastic service for writing letters to the big guy.
-This site lets you fill in your kids’ names, how good they have been as well as what they would like to see under the tree.
+This site lets you fill in your kids’ names, note how good they have been, and what they would like to see under the tree.
 The best part is that Santa uses magic to reply, so your children will get a response instantly.

-Another great website to send a message to Santa is the service provided by The Elf on the Shelf.
-Although this site doesn’t have instant replies, there is a recorded message from Santa himself for the children to listen to.
+Another great website to send a message to Santa is a service provided by The Elf on the Shelf.
+Although this site doesn’t have instant replies, there is a recorded message from Santa for children to listen to.
 On top of that, this system relies on HTTPS encryption, the security benefits of which we’ve explained previously.

 3. Holiday games

-Although playing in the snow is guaranteed to create some wonderful holiday memories, sometimes it’s best to just stay inside with a warm blanket and a cup of hot chocolate.
+Although playing in the snow is guaranteed to create wonderful holiday memories, sometimes it’s best to just wrap up in a blanket and pour a mug of hot chocolate.
 For those days, PBS KIDS has an entire suite of games for your little one.

-Kids have the choice to help Curious George deliver presents, play dress up with D.W. from “Arthur” or join one of countless other kid-friendly games.
-PBS KIDS has a deep devotion to creating entertainment that’s both educational and sensitive to the needs of children, so you won’t have to worry about what your little one is playing.
+Kids have the choice to help Curious George deliver presents, freeze their knees with The Cat in the Hat or join many other kid-friendly games.
+PBS KIDS has a long history of creating entertainment that’s both educational and entertaining, so you won’t have to worry about what kids are playing when you’re not looking.

 4. Arts and crafts

-When your child gets off school for winter break, you know that giving them online games to play probably isn’t going to keep them occupied for long.
-Kids have a lot of energy, and it’s best to give them some arts and crafts they can do to keep their hands busy.
+When your child gets off school for winter break, online games probably won’t keep them occupied for long.
+Kids have a lot of energy, and it’s best to give them some arts and crafts to keep their hands busy.

-There are a lot of sites out there devoted to these kinds of projects, but Funology has some of the best holiday activities.
+When it’s time to take it offline, there are a lot of sites out there devoted to these physical projects.
+Funology has some of the best holiday activities out there.
 There’s a whole page devoted to Christmas craft instructions, ranging from making a greeting card box to ornaments for the tree.